earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation03-function-environment-documentation.md

 It is important to document your functions to:

 1. Remind your future self what the function does
-1. Show your future self and your colleagues how to use the function, and
+1. Show your future self and your colleagues how to use the function
-1. To help anyone else looking at your code understand what **we think** the function does.
+1. Help anyone else looking at your code understand what **you think** the function does

-Note that our written documentation can at best describe what **we think** the function does, because ultimately the code itself is the only true documentation for the what the function **actually** does.
+Note that your written documentation can at best describe what **you think** the function does, because ultimately the code itself is the only true documentation for the what the function **actually** does.
 {: .notice--success }

 A common way to add documentation in software is to add comments to your function